Ginny Estupinian PhD, ABPP

 Simple behavioral changes can create meaningful boundaries:

 Use blocking apps strategically: Apps like Freedom, AppBlock, and SelfControl can block access to certain apps and websites for set periods.
-Some an’t e disabled until a timer expires, providing external accountability when willpower alone isn’t enough.
+Some aren’t e disabled until a timer expires, providing external accountability when willpower alone isn’t enough.

 Establish news-free zones: designate specific times or spaces, such as meals, the first hour of work, or your bedroom, as news-free.